DebugML/debugml.github.io/_posts/2024-07-02-logicbreaks.md

 If I have Log, then I can create Stick.
 If I have String and Stick, then I can create Fishing Rod.
 If I have Brick, then I can create Stone Stairs.
+If I have Lapis Block, then I can create Lapis Lazuli.
-Here are some items I have: I have Sheep and Log.
+Here are some items I have: I have Sheep and Log and Lapis Block.
 Based on these items and recipes, I can create the following:
 {: .notice--info}

-This is a more complicated version of our earlier running example, but is closer to how our actual dataset is constructed.
 For attacks, we adapted the reference implementation of the [Greedy Coordinate Gradients](https://github.com/llm-attacks/llm-attacks) (GCG) algorithm to find adversarial suffixes.
+Although GCG was not specifically designed for our setup, we found the necessary modifications straightforward.
 Notably, the suffixes that GCG finds use similar strategies as ones explored in our theory.
 As an example, the GCG-found suffix for rule suppression significantly reduces the attention placed on the targeted rule.
 We show one such example below, where we plot the **difference** in attention between an attacked (with adv. suffix) and a non-attacked (without suffix) case: